Create Your Own

 Everything you need to design a race track.

-A physics-based model calculates cornering speeds from track curvature and applies realistic acceleration and braking to give you an instant lap time.
+A physics-based model calculates cornering speeds from track curvature and applies realistic acceleration and braking for an instant lap or stage time — plus how many laps a full race distance would take, from F1's 305 km to a kart sprint.

 What people use the track maker for.

 Trace real circuits.
 Jump to any of the 24 F1 circuit presets and trace the actual track layout.
-See how the tool's lap time compares to reality.
+See how the tool's lap time compares to reality — and check the full analysis to see which famous circuit your version most resembles.
 Try modifying a corner to see if a redesign would improve the circuit.

 Design street circuits.
-Switch to satellite view, navigate to any city, and draw a circuit through real streets.
-Find out what lap time an F1 car would set on a circuit through your neighbourhood.
+Switch to satellite view, search for your hometown, and draw a circuit through real streets.
+Set realistic widths with the segment handles, add a pitlane, and find out what lap time an F1 car would set on a circuit through your neighbourhood.

 Compare racing classes.
-Build a layout and switch between F1, GT3, and MotoGP.
-See how the same track produces completely different speed profiles and lap times depending on the vehicle physics.
+Build a layout and switch between F1, GT3, MotoGP, NASCAR, IndyCar, Go Kart, and WRC.
+See how the same track produces completely different speed profiles, lap times, and race lap counts depending on the vehicle physics.

 Explore circuit design principles.
 Experiment with corner radii, straight lengths, chicane placement, and hairpin positions.
-The instant feedback loop lets you understand how layout choices affect lap time and circuit character.
+The instant feedback loop — right down to braking zones and corner-by-corner lateral G — lets you understand how layout choices affect lap time and circuit character.
 Read more about how professional circuits are designed.

 Share with friends.
-Generate a link and send it to anyone.
+Post a track card straight to the group chat or generate a short link and send it to anyone.
 They can open your circuit, edit it, and send back their own version.
 No accounts needed.